kaspermunch/humanXsweeps/README.md

 This is the main py3 environment for scripts and jupyter analysis.
 You can create it like this:

     conda env create -f simons.yml

+The libraries genomicintervals and genomicwindows are my own and have their own git repositories.

 ### argweaver